jacques/docs.npmjs.com/content/orgs/developers-team.md

 your Organization's members.
 When you add a member to your Organization that user is automatically added to the developers team.

+## Package Access

+All members of an Organization's `developers` team automatically have read/write access to all organization-scoped packages.

 When a package scoped to the Organization is published, all members `developers` team are set as the maintainers of the package.